Update: A year later: Two important puzzle pieces have landed in my inbox since this post went up for Tyner’s big birthday.

 Blues For Gwen

 The first phrases of “Inception” recall hard bop, something like “Jordu.”
 “Effendi” delivers Coltrane-era modality.
 The standards are more in a Red Garland kind of zone.
-Everything is played to perfection; all in all, a stunning debut disc.
-It’s a particularly good showing for Elvin Jones as well.
+Everything is played to perfection.
+All in all, a stunning debut disc, and a particularly good showing for Elvin Jones as well.

 McCoy Tyner Trio – Reaching Fourth